morlay/babel-plugin-transform-require-ignore/README.md

 We have to find another way to ignore the extensions for webpack usage and make it work in node environment.

-Configure it for node, we could ignore the requirement when run test in node or build server render app.
+Configure it in `.babelrc` for node, we could ignore the requirement when run test in node or build server render app.

 Then we run babel with `BABEL_ENV=node` will active this plugin;